Happenings and events from the optometry divisions in Australia and NZ

 Building on from the success of last year’s inaugural program, the volunteer optometrists are back for their second year of working in these remote communities.

-This year will be another important year in, not only continuing to deliver this much needed service, but also providing a lasting platform for the program to build on well into the future.
+This year will be another important year in not only continuing to deliver this much needed service, but will also provide a lasting platform for the program to build upon well into the future.

 Welcome to New Members